J. Leeds Barroll Dissertation Prize

 Applications are comprised of three parts:

-- An unsigned, anonymous cover letter of no more than two pages, providing an abstract of the dissertation, giving context for the submitted writing sample (see below), and avoiding information or acknowledgments that betray the identity of the author.
+- An unsigned, anonymous cover letter of no more than two pages, providing an abstract of the dissertation, giving context for the submitted writing sample (see below).

-- Twenty pages from the introduction to the dissertation or from any chapter of the applicant’s choice.
+- Twenty pages (maximum) from the introduction to the dissertation or from any chapter of the applicant’s choice.
+(The submission need not comprise a complete chapter.)
 Page headers must be purged of author names, and notes should not reveal author identity or affiliation.

 The Dissertation Prize is presented at the SAA’s Annual Luncheon each year.